 Koios help public libraries apply for Google Ad Grants, a free program that gives nonprofits up to £7,500 month worth of free advertising credit to use on specific campaigns based on your libraries priorities.

-Supporting libraries with effective online learning for users and staff, Niche Academy provides tutorials and learning tools specifically for the needs of public libraries – helping to deliver better experiences for all library users.
+Supporting libraries with effective online learning for users and staff, Niche Academy provides tutorials and learning tools that help deliver better experiences for all users.

-With ready-to-use customizable tutorials, or by creating your own tutorials, you can help your library members become more aware of your library offerings of eBook/eMagazine/eNewspaper resources, language learning tools, streaming movies and research databases, as well as events happening at the library simply by linking your Academy tutorials to your website and catalogue.
+With ready-to-use customisable tutorials, or by creating your own tutorials, you can help your library’s customers become more aware of the available eBook/eMagazine/eNewspaper resources, language learning tools, video content and research databases, as well as events happening at the library simply by linking your selected tutorials to your institution’s webpages, LMS and catalogue.

-By developing your own unique Academy you can also offer essential library staff training for onboarding new employees and volunteers as well as provide continuous professional development.
+By developing your own unique and custom-branded academy, you can also offer essential staff training for onboarding new employees, associates and volunteers, as well as provide continuous professional development.

 Founded in 1940, Infobase offers public libraries a powerful suite of dynamic online reference and learning tools for both children and adults, including databases, streaming video services, e-learning modules, career development resources and entertainment.